 This approach would deliver 6.6ha of employment land in each of the County's Districts outside of Leicester.
-Considering each District's availability and planned provision of employment land, Blaby, Oadby, Melton and Hinckley and Bosworth would need to provide additional land.
-The increased scale of growth may make it more difficult to avoid sensitivities in Blaby and Melton, but effects would likely be minor.
-As such potential minor negative effects are predicted.
+Considering each District's availability and planned provision of employment land, all of the authorities with the exception of Charnwood would need to provide additional land (to varying degrees).
+The increased scale of growth may make it more difficult to avoid sensitivities in Blaby and Melton in particular, but effects would likely be minor.
+As such minor negative effects are predicted.

 This approach would deliver 1.7ha of employment land in each of the County's Districts outside of Leicester.
-As such, only Hinckley and Blaby would need to provide additional land.
+As such, only Hinckley and Bosworth, Blaby, and Melton would need to provide additional land.
 The scale involved and the number of sites potentially available mean that effects are likely to be much easier to avoid, so neutral effects are predicted.